Small Estate Affidavits

 What is a Small Estate Affidavit?

-A small estate affidavit is a form used for circumventing probate, which is where a will is officially distributed in a court of law.
-Due to being such a lengthy and potentially costly process, heirs or distributees often elect for using an affidavit to collect the belongings of the family member that passed away.
+A small estate affidavit is a form used for circumventing probate, which is the process in which a will is officially distributed in a court of law.
+Due to being such a time-consuming process, heirs or distributees often elect for using an affidavit to collect the belongings of the family member that passed away.

 Whether or not an affidavit is required to be notarized by an official Notary Public is dependent on the applicable state law.
 The process of notarization is used to prove the legality of an affiant’s signatures and confirms that the signer(s) had a full understanding of what they were signing, and why.

 Affiant – The individual filing the affidavit.
 If an affiant is not specified in a will – the decedent’s spouse or children can often file.

 Decedent – The family member that passed away, leaving their assets to be distributed.